Wriggers Group

 arrangement gives me an opportunity to be free from

-Shaw Research (DESRES) specializes in long-time simulaton of protein
+research and writing.
+DESRES specializes in long-time simulaton of

 is also a Forbes-listed billionaire and his successful hedge fund and